The Day a Farm Errand Changed History — Modern Paraphrase | fresh.bible

 "Can you tell me where the seer's house is?"

-response must have been disorienting:
+Samuel's response must have been disorienting:

 "I am the seer.
-Come with me to the — you're eating with me today.
+Come with me to the high place — you're eating with me today.
 In the morning, I'll send you on your way.
 And I'll tell you everything that's on your mind."

-Then, almost casually, dropped this:
+Then, almost casually, Samuel dropped this:

 "Oh, and the donkeys you lost three days ago?
 Don't worry about them.
 They've been found.
-But here's the real question — who is everything desirable in for?
+But here's the real question — who is everything desirable in Israel for?
 Isn't it for you and your entire family?"

-That's an extraordinary statement. wasn't just telling him the donkeys were safe.
-He was hinting that life was about to change in ways he couldn't comprehend.
+That's an extraordinary statement.
+Samuel wasn't just telling him the donkeys were safe.
+He was hinting that Saul's life was about to change in ways he couldn't comprehend.
 Everything had been hoping for — the leadership, the future, the rescue — it was all being directed at this young man from nowhere.

-response?
+Saul's response?
 Pure shock:

-Benjamin was the tribe that had nearly been wiped out in the civil war recorded in 19-21.
+was the tribe that had nearly been wiped out in the civil war recorded in 19-21.
 They were small, their reputation was complicated, and they weren't anyone's pick for producing a king.
-And knew it.
+And Saul knew it.
 His here is genuine.
 He wasn't performing modesty — he was genuinely confused about why this respected was treating him like he mattered.

-Then turned to the cook:
+Then Samuel turned to the cook:

 "Bring the portion I told you to set aside — the one I said to keep back."